EshaanAgg/web/src/content/blog/placements/oa_3.md

     </details>

 8. You are given $n$ points on a grid.
-Calculate the area of the minimum square that encloses at-least $k$ of the points in the grid.
+Calculate the area of the minimum square that encloses at least $k$ of the points in the grid.
 The points that lie on the boundary of the square are not counted as to be enclosed in the same.

    Constraints: